$\xi R \phi^2$ coupling, cosmological constant and quantum gravitational correction to Newton's potential: Introduction

-In this work we wish to investigate the curvature-scalar non-minimal coupling term, $\xi \sqrt{-g} R\phi^2$, \ref{nm1}, in the context of perturbative quantum gravity for a massive scalar field, with $\xi$ being the non-minimal coupling parameter.
-Such coupling naturally arises in the presence of background curvature while renormalising a scalar field theory with quartic self interaction~\cite{Parker:2009uva}.
-What will be the contribution of this term at lowest orders in the non-minimal coupling $\xi$ and at one loop, to the correction of the Newton potential between two massive scalar particles?
-Note that this coupling is qualitatively different from the minimal ones.
+In this work we wish to probe the curvature-scalar non-minimal coupling term, $\xi \sqrt{-g} R\phi^2$, \ref{nm1}, in the context of long range gravitational potential for massive scalar fields, where $\xi$ is the non-minimal coupling parameter.
+Such coupling naturally arises in the presence of background curvature while renormalising a scalar field theory with quartic self-interaction~\cite{Parker:2009uva, Buchbinder}.
+What will be the contribution of this term at the lowest order in $\xi$, at tree and one loop level to the correction of the Newton potential?
+This coupling is qualitatively different from the minimal ones.
 This is because for a scalar field theory with quadratic kinetic term, in the matter-graviton interaction there can be no derivative of the graviton (such as $\kappa h^{\mu\nu}T_{\mu\nu}$), whereas for the non-minimal interaction, there is no derivative of the scalar at all (\ref{nm8'a}).
-Due to the latter, we will see that replacing any standard matter-graviton vertex by an ${\cal O}(\xi)$ one in any 2-2 scattering diagram, yields no contribution for the potential at tree or one loop level, owing to the appearance of graviton's transfer momentum in the numerator of the Feynman amplitude.
-As we need to consider the two scalar-one graviton and two scalar-two graviton vertices generated by the $\sqrt{-g}\xi R\phi^2 $ term, the diagrams will have the same topology as that of \cite{Hamber:1995cq, Bjerrum-Bohr:2002gqz}.
-Thus in order to find out whether at all this interaction can make any contribution to the non-relativistic potential, we must check whether there is any possibility to `nullify' the effect of the aforementioned derivative or momentum of the graviton.
-We will see that this is possible in the Einstein gravity, if we consider a cosmological constant and the corresponding ${\cal O}(\Lambda \kappa)$ three-graviton vertex generated by the $-4\Lambda \sqrt{-g}/\kappa^2$ term, \ref{nm1}.
+For $\xi=0$, the leading gravitational potential from 2-2 scalar scattering amplitudes up to one loop was computed earlier from the terms non-analytic in the transfer momentum carried by gravitons ($q^{-2},\ q^{-1},\ \ln q^2 $), yielding results up to ${\cal O}(r^{-3})$, e.g.~\cite{Bjerrum-Bohr:2002gqz}.
+For $\xi \neq 0$ however, we will see below that replacement of any minimal matter-graviton vertex by a non-minimal vertex results in the appearance of graviton's transfer momentum in the numerator of the corresponding scattering amplitudes.
+Consequently, no long range contribution is found at tree level.
+The leading such contribution is found at ${\cal O}(\xi G^2)$ for some one loop diagrams, and they are subleading compared to even $r^{-3}$.
+For the two scalar-one graviton and two scalar-two graviton vertices generated by the $\sqrt{-g}\xi R\phi^2 $ term, the diagrams will have the same topology as that of $\xi=0$~\cite{Hamber:1995cq, Bjerrum-Bohr:2002gqz}.
+Thus in order to understand whether there exists any stronger contribution, we must check if there is any way to complement this `screening' effect.
+We will see that this is possible in the Einstein gravity, if we consider a cosmological constant and the corresponding ${\cal O}(\Lambda \kappa)$ three graviton vertex generated by the $-4\Lambda \sqrt{-g}/\kappa^2$ term, \ref{nm1}.
 Unlike the usual three graviton vertex generated by $2\sqrt{-g} R/\kappa^2$, there will be no derivative of the graviton here.
-Accordingly, we will see in \ref{1loop} that the seagull (\ref{f1}), the vacuum polarisation (\ref{f2}) and the fish diagrams (\ref{f3}) will contribute to the gravitational potential, at ${\cal O}(\xi \Lambda \kappa^4)$.
-We will further emphasise qualitative differences of the potential thus found from the standard ones ($\xi=0=\Lambda$).
-We also recall that for a conformally symmetric scalar field ($m^2=0,\ \xi =1/6$), static spherically symmetric black hole solution is known to exist since long~\cite{Bocharova:1970skc, Bekenstein:1974sf, Martinez:2002ru, Bhattacharya:2013hvm}.
-To the best of our knowledge, the $\xi \sqrt{-g} R\phi^2$ non-minimal coupling is rather less investigated from the quantum gravity perspective.
-Due to its aforementioned qualitatively different nature from the standard matter-graviton coupling, it seems to be an important job to probe the effect of the first on quantum gravity predictions.
+Accordingly, we will see in \ref{1loop} that the seagull (\ref{f1}), the vacuum polarisation (\ref{f2}) and the fish diagrams (\ref{f3}) will contribute to the gravitational potential, at ${\cal O}(\xi \Lambda G^2)$, with the leading behaviour of $r^{-1}$.
+We will further emphasise qualitative differences of the potential thus found with the standard ones ($\xi=0=\Lambda$).
+We also recall that for a conformally symmetric scalar field ($m^2=0,\ \xi =1/6$), static spherically symmetric black hole solutions are known to exist since long~\cite{Bocharova:1970skc, Bekenstein:1974sf, Martinez:2002ru, Bhattacharya:2013hvm}.
+To the best of our knowledge, the $\xi \sqrt{-g} R\phi^2$ coupling, even though qualitatively different from standard minimal ones, is relatively less investigated from quantum gravity perspective.
+We refer our reader for example, to~\cite{Moss:2014nya, Shapiro:2015ova, Oda:2015sma, Saltas:2015vsc} for discussion on renormalisation in curved spacetime, asymptotic safety and quantum gravity, and Higgs inflation in the presence of such coupling.
+Due to its aforementioned qualitatively different nature from the standard matter-graviton coupling, it seems to be an important job to further probe the effect of the first on quantum gravity predictions.